-Three months ended 31-Mar 31-Dec 30-Sep 30-Jun 31-Mar 31-Dec 30-Sep 30-Jun (thousands) 2018 2017 2017 2017 2017 2016 2016 2016 Donation expense - - - - 850 300 350 100
+Three months ended 30-Jun 31-Mar 31-Dec 30-Sep 30-Jun 31-Mar 31-Dec 30-Sep (thousands) 2018 2018 2017 2017 2017 2017 2016 2016 Donation expense - - - - - 850 300 350

-During the three months ended March 31, 2018, the Company made \$ nil in donations to the Lundin Foundation compared to \$0.9 million during the three months ended March 31, 2017.
+The Company made \$ nil in donations for both the three and six months ended June 30, 2018, to the Lundin Foundation, compared to \$ nil and \$0.9 million during the three and six months ended June 30, 2017, respectively.
 While the Company is committed to certain in-country expenditures on community development projects under the terms of our PSAs, the Company's approach has always been that community and economic development funding is a required investment.
 The Company's engagement with the Lundin Foundation is a key component of the Company's wider Corporate Social Responsibility strategy in East Africa.
 The contributions made are a long-term investment that underpins the essential good corporate responsibility that the Company believes is required in developing, new resource rich countries in which the Company operates.